Combat swimmer silhouetted underwater on a subsurface approach, illustrating the aerobic demands of maritime operations.

 What are the signs that aerobic capacity is limiting maritime operational performance?

-Arriving at an objective or target with heart rate still significantly elevated after the swim phase and requiring more than sixty to ninety seconds before feeling cognitively sharp and physically ready to perform.
-Degraded fine motor control immediately post-swim.
-Slow pace management during sustained swim phases, inability to sustain mission-relevant paces without crossing into anaerobic function.
-All of these indicate aerobic capacity limitation rather than technique or equipment limitations.
+• Slow recovery at the objective.
+Arriving with heart rate still significantly elevated after the swim phase, and needing more than sixty to ninety seconds before feeling cognitively sharp and physically ready to perform.